 The Asian Development Bank (ADB), which funds many development projects in the region, has both an Environmental Policy and a Policy on Indigenous Peoples.
-The Environmental Policy highlights certain areas needing attention, including the need for more upstream environmental assessment at the level of country programming, more structured consultation in the conduct of environmental assessments greater emphasis on monitoring and compliance requirements during project implementation, and the review of environmental assessment as an ongoing process rather than a one-time event.
-Promoting sustainable development and environmental protection is a key strategic objective of the ADB.
+12 The Environmental Policy highlights certain areas needing attention, including the need for more upstream environmental assessment at the level of country programming, more structured consultation in the conduct of environmental assessments greater emphasis on monitoring and compliance requirements during project implementation, and the review of environmental assessment as an ongoing process rather than a one-time event.
+13 Promoting sustainable development and environmental protection is a key strategic objective of the ADB.
+14

-It is in the context of the law relating to sustainable development that regional and domestic developments in South Asia become most relevant.
-The evolving body of regional jurisprudence on sustainable development, and the law implementing it, warrants examination.
-Jurisprudence flowing from public interest litigation, human rights and the environment has emerged largely through judicial resolve on the domestic implementation of sustainable development, to uphold the rule of law and socioeconomic/environmental justice.
-These courts have not infrequently adopted innovative positions in balancing economic development, http://www.adb.org/Environment/default.asp Thus the Bank inter alia promotes projects and programmes that will protect the environment and quality of life, and reviews the environmental impacts of its projects, programmes and policies which include the subject of involuntary resettlement.
+It is in the context of the law relating to sustainable development that regional and domestic developments in South Asia become most relevant.15 The evolving body of regional jurisprudence on sustainable development, and the law implementing it, warrants examination.
+Jurisprudence flowing from public interest litigation, human rights and the environment has emerged largely through judicial resolve on the domestic implementation of sustainable development,16 to uphold the rule of law and socioeconomic/environmental justice.
+These courts have not infrequently adopted innovative positions in balancing economic development,

-ADB, Environmental Policy of the Asian Development Bank, ADB, Manila, November 2002; ADB, Guidelines for Incorporation of Social Dimensions in Bank Operations, ADB, Manila, October 1993; ADB, The Bank's Policy on Indigenous Peoples, ADB, Manila, April 1998.
+12 ADB, Environmental Policy of the Asian Development Bank, ADB, Manila, November 2002; ADB, Guidelines for Incorporation of Social Dimensions in Bank Operations, ADB, Manila, October 1993; ADB, The Bank's Policy on Indigenous Peoples, ADB, Manila, April 1998.
 EIAs, Initial Social Assessments and Indigenous Peoples Development Plans are all part of the Bank's policies incorporated in these documents.